 In contrast, a NTC would continually reduce resistance due to self-heating leading to a positive feedback of increasing power dissipation and decreasing resistance.

 8.4 Device Functional Modes

-The device has one mode of operation that applies when operated within the Recommended Operating Conditions.
+The device operates in only one mode when operated within the Recommended Operating Conditions.